Mauritian Creole: Lexicon

+Only two common Mauritian Creole words derive from Chinese: minn (from 麵), meaning "noodle", and malang, meaning "dirty" or "poor".

 Grammar

-Nouns do not change in the according to grammatical number.
+Nouns do not change in accordance with grammatical number.
 Whether a noun is singular or plural can usually be determined only by context.
-However, the particle bann (from bande) is often placed before a plural.
+However, the particle bann (from bande) is often placed before a word to indicate that it is plural.
 French un/une corresponds to Mauritian enn but its use has slightly different rules.
 Mauritian has an article (la), but it is placed after the noun.
 Compare French un rat, ce rat, le rat, les rats, and Mauritian enn lera, lera-la and bann lera.

 In Mauritian, there is only one form for each plural pronoun and the third-person singular pronoun, regardless of case or gender; li can thus be translated as "he, she, it, him, his, her, hers" depending on the context.

 Verbs do not change their form according to tense or person.
-Instead, the accompanying noun or pronoun determines who is engaging in the action, and several preverbal particles are used alone or in combination to indicate the tense: ti (from French étais) marks past tense, pe, short for the now-rare ape (from "après," as Québec French) still uses to mark the progressive aspect, (f)inn (from French fini) marks the completive or perfect, and pou or sometimes va or av (from French va) marks the future tense.
+Instead, the accompanying noun or pronoun determines who is engaging in the action, and several preverbal particles are used alone or in combination to indicate the tense: ti (from French étais) marks past tense, pe, short for the now-rare ape (from "après", as Québec French) still uses to mark the progressive aspect, (f)inn (from French fini) marks the completive or perfect, and pou or sometimes va or ava (from French va, rarely used however) marks the future tense.

-For example, li finn gagn ("he/she/it had") can also be shortened to linn gagn and pronounced as one word.
+For example, li finn gagn ("he/she/it got/had") can also be shortened to li'nn gagn and pronounced as one word.
 The Réunion version is li té fine gagne for past, li té i gagne for past progressive, and li sava gagne for present progressive or near future.

+Verbs do change their form if there is an object in the sentence.
+Verbs that end in "e" drop the "e" when there is an object.

+For example, the base verb "to eat" in Mauritian Creole, is manze.
+To say, "I am eating", you say mo pe manze, but when an object is added, the "e" is lost.
+For example, to say "I am eating bread", you say mo pe manz dipin.

+Even if it is an indirect object, the "e" is lost.
+For example, to say "I am going to a shop", (the base verb is ale) you say mo pe al enn magazin.

+To negate a sentence, the marker "pa" (which comes from the word "pas" in french) is used, like in the sentence li pa manz dipin (he/she/it doesn't eat bread).

+The causative voice is marked by the word fer (do) whilst the reflexive voice is marked with either the express lack of a marking; or the words li, and limem.

+For example, the sentence "the bread is eaten by him", you say, dipin-la finn manze par li (which, when translated literally, is the bread eaten by him).